Tutorial: Plotting projected electronic band structures with solid color and value-scaled width/size

 Limits

-Step 3: Add filters and choose solid color + value-scaled width/size #
+Step 3: Add filters and configure projected-style panels #

 Each filter card is an independent projected-band trace.
 After adding a filter, select the ion, orbital, and (if applicable) spin entries in the projection table for exactly the contribution you want to visualize.
 You can stack multiple filters to compare different chemical or orbital channels in the same plot.